CollinHeist/TitleCardMaker/docs/user_guide/templates.md

     === "Series Library Names"

+        Library names are evaluated as a list of all assigned libraries, meaning the full library name must be specified to filter on this argument.
+For example, if I had a Series assigned to the `Anime HD` and `Anime 4K` libraries, the reference value `Anime` would __not__ match either of these.
+The entire name, such as `Anime HD` would be required.

         | Operation | Description | Reference Value |
         | --------: | :---------- | :-------------: |
         | contains | Only apply to Series with a library of the given name | :fontawesome-regular-circle-check:{.green} |
         | does not contain | Do not apply to Series with a library of the givens name | :fontawesome-regular-circle-check:{.green} |

     === "Series Logo"

+        This Filter condition only looks at the _default_ Series logo - e.g.
+        `logo.png` within the source directory.

         | Operation | Description | Reference Value |
         | --------: | :---------- | :-------------: |